mkmahto2/aa/Learning linux.md

 index.htm  unix-basic_utilities.htm  unix-directories.htm
 test.sh    unix-communication.htm    unix-environment.htm
 ~~~
-This .
-Is represented the present working directory.
-We can write the present working directory instead of .
+This (. ) Dot Is represented the present working directory.
+We can write the present working directory instead of (.)
+Dot